st-dimopoulos/academic-kickstart/content/teaching/ucy-mas029-autumn2020.md

   image: ""
 ---

-This is a course offered to students of four departments (Accounting and Finance, Business and Public Administration, Economics, Biology).
-Its content includes elements of Calculus (functions, limits and continuity, differentiation and applications, integration).
+This is a course offered to students of the Faculty of Engineering (Civil, Mechanical and Electric engineers) and of the Department of Computer Science.
+Its content includes elements of Linear Algebra (matrix algebra, linear systems of equations, vector spaces, eigenvalues and eigenvectors, diagonalisation).

-The content for the course can be found (in greek) [here]({{< relref "ucy-mas001-autumn2020-gr.md" >}}).
+The content for the course can be found (in greek) [here]({{< relref "ucy-mas029-autumn2020-gr.md" >}}).